-As a diocese we have already done a lot of reflecting on what it means to be Church.
+As a diocese we have already done a lot of reflection on what it means to be Church.
 Over the next few years, we shall continue to put that thinking, praying, listening and planning into practice.
-We are building on what is already good among us and developing new ideas and ways of organising our life together in response to some of the challenges and opportunities that we see.
+We will be building on what is already good among us and developing new ideas and ways of organising our life together.
+We want to discern God's ministries in our lives in a way that honours his calling to us, brings us together and enables us to share the incredible story of his love.